Here is all the information you need to know about children traveling on Greyhound buses!

 Accompanied Children aged 12-16:

-Children aged 12-16 get 20% off the full fare when they travel with someone 17 years of age or older.
+Children aged 12-16 get 20% off the full fare when they travel with someone 17 years of age or older (this does not apply to trips within Canada).

 Also, please note: